 The Role of Hydration in Oral Health

-Hydration also plays a crucial role in oral health.
+Hydration is also important for your oral health.
 Drinking plenty of water throughout the day helps rinse away food particles and bacteria that can cause plaque buildup.
 Water also helps maintain saliva production, which is important for neutralizing acids in the mouth and preventing tooth decay.
 Staying hydrated is a simple but effective way to support your oral health.

 Foods and Habits to Avoid